 If you have an interest in safeguarding children, young people and adults, then this is the course to develop and advance your skills.
-This flexible MSc course allows you to either study singular modules or complete a range of modules, to gain either a Post Graduate Certificate, Post Graduate Diploma or a full MSc in Safeguarding.
+Get equipped with the latest in-depth knowledge underpinning practice on a course that develops you in a multi-agency context.
+You can learn flexibly from one module right up to a complete Master's.
+In practice this means you can either study singular modules or complete a range of modules, to gain either a Postgraduate Certificate, Postgraduate Diploma or a full MSc in Safeguarding.

 This course will equip you with an up to date and in-depth knowledge of the legal, ethical, and practical issues which underpin practice in both adult, young people and child safeguarding.
 You will critically analyse the wider safeguarding agendas with an emphasis on applying theory and learning in order to enhance professional practice.

 Your lectures and seminars will be carried out at our brand new £41 million City South Campus, located in Edgbaston – just five minutes outside Birmingham City Centre.
 You will have access to cutting-edge facilities and a stunning environment that will enhance your learning.

 Our next Open Day for this course will take place in Autumn 2018.
 Register your interest and we'll let you know details as soon as they are available.